gajus/d3js-practical-test/README.md

 I wouldn't call this a "reusable" chart library.
 A lot of the logic depends on the dataset and it is abstracted at a relatively high level.
 Turning individual chart components into reusable, testable components and detaching them from the dataset would require more time.

-All of the chart drawing logic is in [`./client/src/app/components/TradeChart/makeChart.js`](./client/src/app/components/TradeChart/makeChart.js)
+All of the chart logic is in [`./client/src/app/components/TradeChart/calculateChart.js`](./client/src/app/components/TradeChart/calculateChart.js) and [`./client/src/app/components/TradeChart/drawChart.js`](./client/src/app/components/TradeChart/drawChart.js).

 Most of the time I have spent (in that order):